lnbits/woocommerce-payment-gateway/readme.txt

 == External services used by this plugin ==

-= LNBits =
+= LNbits =
-This plugin uses LNBits instance (lnbits.com by default, or your own) for creating the invoice. https://lnbits.org/
+This plugin uses LNbits instance (lnbits.com by default, or your own) for creating the invoice. https://lnbits.org/

 = Blockchain.info =